J. R. Reed (gridiron football, born 1996): Los Angeles Rams

 On September 9, 2020, Reed was signed to the Los Angeles Rams practice squad.
 He was elevated to the active roster on November 23 and November 28 for the team's weeks 11 and 12 games against the Tampa Bay Buccaneers and San Francisco 49ers, and reverted to the practice squad after each game.
 On December 5, 2020, Reed was promoted to the active roster.

 On October 2, 2021, Reed was waived by the Rams and re-signed to the practice squad.

 New York Giants

 On October 26, 2021, Reed was signed by the New York Giants off the Rams practice squad.

 Denver Broncos

 On March 21, 2022, Reed signed with the Denver Broncos.
 He was waived on August 30, 2022.

 Las Vegas Raiders

 On September 1, 2022, Reed was signed to the Las Vegas Raiders practice squad.
 He was released on September 27.

 Detroit Lions

 On October 25, 2022, Reed was signed to the Detroit Lions practice squad.
 He was released off the practice squad three days later.

+Montreal Alouettes

+On May 23, 2023, Reed signed with the Montreal Alouettes of the Canadian Football League (CFL).
+He was placed on the reserve/suspended list on May 12, 2024, and released on June 17, 2024.

 NFL career statistics

 Personal life

-His father, Jake Reed, played in the NFL with the Minnesota Vikings and the New Orleans Saints.
-Reed is the nephew of former NFL cornerback Dale Carter, and the first cousin of Nigel Warrior, Dale Carter's son.
+His father, Jake Reed, is a former NFL wide receiver who played with the Minnesota Vikings and the New Orleans Saints.
+Reed is the nephew of former NFL cornerback Dale Carter, and is the first cousin of Nigel Warrior, Dale Carter's son and former NFL cornerback/safety.
+Both Reed and Warrior participated and were left undrafted in the 2020 NFL draft.